LarsNorlander/dev-diary/python.md

 ### 8:34 AM

 Finished reading about tuples and sets!
 So tuples are basically immutable lists and sets are basically the mathematical set.
 One important difference I guess between a set and a list are their lookup times.
 If I remember correctly, a list's lookup time is linear while a set's is constant.
 This makes a difference if all you care about is membership in a collection.
 I also found it amusing that the bitwise operators like `|`, `&`, and `^` work for doing set operations; it feels like it's intuitive too.

+### 11:29 AM

+This time, I got to read the chapters on strings and dictionaries.
+The more I read about Python, the more I get excited to try it out and code a bunch of stuff.
+I've already tried a few problems on hacker rank and it feels so nice being able to use the language to solve problems.
+It's nice that I could solve them pretty quickly too!